-The major risks facing Girlguiding Anglia in 2022 continued to be the economic impact of the Coronavirus, with the additional economic strains of the conflict in the Ukraine.
+The major risks facing Girlguiding Anglia in 2023 continued to be the changes brought by Coronavirus, with the additional economic strains of the conflict in the Ukraine.
 This as with all risks was, and continues to be, continually reviewed and scrutinised by members of the Board of Trustees.
 These risks are reviewed, and systems revised at meetings during the year involving the trustees and senior managers.